LutziGoz/LutziPersistenceKiller-ToolSet/README.md

 > **Heads up (future docs):** if persistence keeps coming back, check Intel ME and consider SPI flash reprogramming with a clean BIOS image.
 A simple ME guide + SPI walk-through will be added later.
 ---
-If you find an issue, need a fix, or want to collaborate:
-📧 lutzigoz@lutzigoz.com
-We can work on projects together, test new ideas, or you can send me malware samples to analyze.

-## Notes

- - ** mode strict = escalate only if static checks still point suspicious.

-- **  On a big machine, expect ~4 hours for a deep pass.

-- **  If something survives the static filters, the tool will ask you whether to run VT and/or AI.
-- **  Nothing is sent anywhere unless you choose it and provide keys.
----

 ## Quick Start
 ### 1) LutziCOMLyzer